hakkudeus/Air-Alert/Readme.md

 ## mTCP dependency
 Due to my temporary inability to write own network connectivity (or to borrow it from somewhere else) built into my app, I have used one of mTCP apps to perform HTTP requests and a DHCP tool with the same origin.
 Thus it requires its config to be specified in your autoexec.bat file and NIC interrupt code written into it.
-I have written a quick guide on how to properly do it, it's in Release package's readme.
+I have written a quick guide on how to properly do it, it's in Release package's readme and here is part with explanations:

 >This program relies on the HTGET executable that is a part of mTCP stack.